Citayam railway station

-Citayam Station (CTA) is a railway station located right on the border between Bojong Pondok Terong, Cipayung, Depok and Pabuaran, Bojong Gede, Bogor Regency.
-The station, which is located at an altitude of +120 m amsl, is included in the Operation Area I Jakarta.
-The station is the southernmost station in Depok and the northernmost in Bogor Regency.
-The north side of the station is included in the Depok, while the south side included in the Bogor Regency.
+Citayam Station (CTA) is a railway station located in West Java, Indonesia; right on the border between Bojong Pondok Terong, Cipayung, Depok and Pabuaran, Bojong Gede, Bogor Regency.
+The station, which is located at an altitude of +120 m amsl, is owned by Operation Area I Jakarta of Kereta Api Indonesia (KAI).
+The north side of the station is a part of Depok, making it the southernmost station in the city, while the south side is a part Bogor Regency, making it the northernmost one in the regency.

 From this station there is a branch to Nambo Station which is 12.6 km long.
-This line was originally created to make a loopline from Parung Panjang Station to Sungai Lagoa Station id via Cikarang Station.
-However, due to the financial crisis in 1998 and the fall of President Soeharto, this line was idle for 2 years.
+The line was originally created to make a loopline from Parung Panjang Station to Sungai Lagoa Station id via Cikarang Station.
+However, due to the 1997 Asian financial crisis and Fall of Suharto in 1998, the line was idle.

-After 2 years, PT Kereta Api operates Manggarai–Nambo diesel multiple unit route.
+After two years, PT Kereta Api operates Manggarai–Nambo diesel multiple unit route.
 Unfortunately, due to outdated trains and low occupancy, the line was closed in 2006.
 Since 1 April 2015, the branch line to Nambo has started serving the KRL Commuterline.
 To the north of this station, before Depok Station, there used to be the Pondok Terong railway stop which is no longer active due to minimal occupancy and also due to the construction of the Jakarta–Bogor double track.